MKT-KH/project-1SC/README.md

 # project-1SC

-Before starting to usethe api : run npm install
+Before starting to use the api : run npm install